From Traditional To Online Charity Auctions

 Fundraising auctions are another great way to raise money for your cause.
 They can take many different forms and can be easily fitted in to other fundraising events.

-The growth in online charity auctions however has seen an increase in new products being sold in this way.
+But first you have to decide what it is you have to auction.
+Traditionally this has been goods (usually second-hand) donated by supporters.
 Some companies will also donate new products to a fundraising auction as part of their marketing strategy or simply to show support for a particular cause or community.

 There is only one way to bring in goods for your fundraising auction